ranranrunforit/Reproducibility-Project/README.md

 # Usage

-**It's recommended to run the codes for one model at a time to accurately evaluate each model's performance within the 8-minute time limit.**
+**It's important to run the codes for one model at a time to accurately evaluate each model's performance within the 8-minute time limit.**

 **Note**: Make sure to **sequentially run all the cells in each section** so that the intermediate variables / packages will carry over to the next cell